4amVim/Undergrad-Thesis/README.md

 # Hi, didn't expect to see you here !
-But hey, now that you are here, check out the two pdfs in the root directory why don't you ?
-I promise they're nothing scary.
+But hey, now that you are here, please do check out my [thesis](https://github.com/Marceline/Undergrad/blob/master/UG%20Thesis.pdf).
+It's written in a way so as to be readable by any STEM undergraduate.
+Or, perhaps have a look at [the presentation](https://github.com/Marceline/Undergrad/blob/master/Presentation.pdf)(although it's not fun without an accompanying video).

+For my thesis, I chose to rewrite [On the completion monad via the Yoneda embedding in quasi-uniform spaces](https://www.sciencedirect.com/science/article/pii/S0166864111002525), by Maria Manuel Clementinoa and Dirk Hofmannb.
+The raison d'etre was to make it accessible to anyone with an understanding of undergraduate mathematics.
+My attempt did end up skipping the last section.

-This repo contains stuff from final semester of undergrad at SNU, pertaining to a course in analysis and my undergraduate thesis.
-The latter was about understanding, and then writing the paper https://www.sciencedirect.com/science/article/pii/S0166864111002525 in a more approachable format.
-It instead ended up skipping the last section.
+This repo also contains stuff from final semester of undergrad at SNU, pertaining to a course in analysis.

 TL;DR This repo is here as a testament to the beating that quality takes when doing stuff at the eleventh hour.
-If you still want to read, look no further than the two PDFs in the root directory.
+But stay posted for a rectification!